Madhura-Ashtekar/Speech-Denoising-Using-Deep-Learning/README.md

 Conclusion:
 Data augmentation is a powerful technique to improve model generalization by increasing the diversity of the training data.
 By applying various transformations to the original images, augmented data can help CNN models learn robust features and improve their performance on unseen data.
 This code snippet serves as an example of implementing data augmentation for image classification tasks using TensorFlow and Keras.

-# problem 4
+# Problem 4
 # Self-Supervised Learning via Pretext Tasks

 Overview:
 This code snippet illustrates the implementation of self-supervised learning via pretext tasks using the CIFAR-10 dataset.
 Self-supervised learning involves training a model to predict certain properties of the data without manual annotation.
 In this case, two pretext tasks are employed: vertical flipping and 90-degree rotation.
 The model is first trained on these pretext tasks and then fine-tuned on the main classification task.

 Code Structure:
 Data Loading and Preprocessing: CIFAR-10 dataset is loaded and split into baseline and pretext datasets.
 Pretext datasets are augmented by applying vertical flipping and 90-degree rotation.

-Pretext Model Training: A CNN model is constructed and trained on the pretext tasks using the augmented pretext dataset.
+Pretext Model Training:
+A CNN model is constructed and trained on the pretext tasks using the augmented pretext dataset.
 The model architecture includes convolutional layers, max-pooling layers, flatten layer, and fully connected layers with ReLU activation.
 Fine-Tuning with Transfer Learning: Weights from the pretext model are transferred to the main model.
 The last layer of the main model is reinitialized, and a multi-optimizer is defined for fine-tuning.
 The main model is compiled with an appropriate loss function and metrics.

 Training the Main Model: The main model is trained on the baseline dataset with the transferred weights and fine-tuned on the main classification task.

 Evaluation and Comparison: Training history of both the baseline and main models is plotted to compare their performance.
 Validation accuracy and loss curves are visualized to analyze model performance.

 Conclusion:
 Self-supervised learning via pretext tasks offers a promising approach to leverage unlabeled data for model training.
 By pretraining on pretext tasks, the model can learn useful representations of the data, which can then be fine-tuned for downstream tasks.
 However, fine-tuning performance may vary depending on factors like architecture, hyperparameters, and dataset characteristics.
 Further improvements can be explored through hyperparameter tuning, regularization techniques, or ensemble methods.